 Despite the inherent challenges associated with generational analysis, it is surprising that so few studies have examined the political participation of Millennials.
-Most studies that have looked at the decline in voter turnout and the expansion of nonelectoral participation were conducted in the 1990s and beginning of the 2000s.
+Most studies that have looked at the decline in voter turnout and the expansion of non-electoral participation were conducted in the 1990s and beginning of the 2000s.
 Citizens of Generation X, not the Millennials, were the “young” at that time.
 How are Millennials participating in politics?
-Are they simply pursuing the same old trends observed before; voting less, but getting involved in nonelectoral forms of political participation?
+Are they simply pursuing the same old trends observed before; voting less, but getting involved in non-electoral forms of political participation?

-Data

 We look here at the volume and modes of participation of Millennials compared to Baby boomers and the Generation X in Germany.
 We begin by exploring trends in voter turnout by age groups using data from the Bundeswahlleiter.
-We then examine the three generations’ involvement in other forms of electoral and non-electoral political participation using data from eight biennial rounds of the European Social Survey (ESS) conducted between 2002 and 2017 [1].The ESS asked respondents whether they had engaged in various forms of political participation in the 12 months preceding each of the survey rounds.
-We compare how Boomers, Xers, and Millenials participate in two electoral activities – contacting a politician or a government official and working in a political – and four non-electoral activities – working in another organisation or association, signing a petition, taking part in a lawful demonstration, and boycotting certain products.
+We then examine the three generations’ involvement in other forms of electoral and non-electoral political participation using data from eight biennial rounds of the European Social Survey (ESS) conducted between 2002 and 2017.The ESS asked respondents whether they had engaged in various forms of political participation in the 12 months preceding each of the survey rounds.
+We compare how Boomers, Xers, and Millennials participate in two electoral activities – contacting a politician or a government official and working in a political – and four non-electoral activities – working in another organization or association, signing a petition, taking part in a lawful demonstration, and boycotting certain products.

-A Distinct Trajectory of Political Participation?

 In Germany, Millennials became eligible to vote in a federal election for the first time in 2005.
 By then, the oldest members of this generation were 20 years old.
 In the subsequent elections, they tended to show up less to the polls than older age groups according to data from the Bundeswahlleiter.
 This pattern, however, seems to reflect more a life-course than a generational effect.
 Scholars usually explain this tendency by the fact that young people have a looser connection to their community.
 They are often still in education and are more mobile.
 The process of “transitioning to adulthood,” that is, settling in a community, working, cohabiting with a partner, and raising a family, is associated with an increase in electoral participation.
 An interesting development in Germany has been the recent rise in voter turnout.
 After reaching its lowest in point in 2009, voter turnout has increased to 71.5% in 2013 and to 76.2% in 2017.
 Remarkably, the gap between the most involved age group (60 to 69 years old) and the least involved one (21 to 24 years old) declined from 20.6% in 2009 to 14% in 2017.
 The increase in voter turnout among the youngest age groups (18 to 34 years old) was 2% to 3% higher than the overall 5.4% increase since 2009.
 Millennials, like a rising tide, seem to have partially catched-up with older cohorts.